Dorzolamide and timolol (ophthalmic route)

 • Hyperthyroidism (overactive thyroid) or

-• Hypoglycemia (low blood sugar)—May cover up some of the signs and symptoms of these disease, such as a fast heartbeat.
+• Hypoglycemia (low blood sugar)—May cover up some of the signs and symptoms of these disease, including fast heartbeat.

 Proper Use

-This medicine comes with a patient information insert.
+This medicine comes with a patient information leaflet and patient instructions.
 Read and follow the instructions in the insert carefully.
 Ask your doctor if you have any questions.

 Use only the brand of this medicine that your doctor prescribed.
 Do not replace preservative-containing (Cosopt®) with the product without preservative (Cosopt® PF).